“Interdependence is a fundamental law of nature.”

 Since Nature is our nature and is in charge of our lives, to live a “balanced life” we must self-identify with Nature, and consciously cooperate with our precious planet’s interdependent ecosystem.
 We must behave mindfully without disrupting the crucial homeostatic harmony of our body-minds with our environment.

-The foregoing “Life’s in the Balance” sutra poem was composed during an extended period of post-retirement hibernation.
-May the poem and preceding quotations help us discover innate happiness in our interdependent ONENESS with Nature and all of its lifeforms, and encourage us to give ‘power of attorney’ to Nature as The Lone Arranger of our lives.
+May the foregoing “Life’s in the Balance” sutra verses and quotations help us discover innate happiness in our interdependent and inseparable ONENESS with Nature and all of its lifeforms, and encourage us to allow Nature to bless all life everywhere with interdependent balance and harmony.

 And so may it be!